growan/wca-documents/wca-regulations.md

     - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
 Penalty: disqualification from the event.
     - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
     - 3a3) Polyhedral puzzles must use a colour scheme with one unique colour per face in the solved state.
 Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
-- 3d) Puzzles must have coloured stickers, coloured tiles or painted colours.
+- 3d) Puzzles must have coloured stickers, coloured tiles, painted colours or coloured plastic.
     - 3d2) The colours of puzzles must be solid, with uniform texture and one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
 Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
         - 3d2a) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
     - 3d3) Corrugated/textured stickers whose orientation can be distinguished by feel are not permitted for blindfolded events.